Frankwds/Football-Browser/README.md

-# Project 4
-# Improvements and systematic testing of backend and client
+# Project 4 - Systematic Testing of Backend and Client

 In this project the group sets out to implement systematic testing of the backend and client from Project 3.
 Unit tests are ran using Jest.
 Integration tests are ran using Cypress.
 The server is tested using the Apollo server testing framework.